jamesgary/gcj_helper/README.md

 end
 ```

-Now you upload `a.out` and bask in the glory of GCJ championship!
+Now you run `ruby example.rb`, upload `a.out`, and bask in the glory of GCJ championship!